microsoft/maro/docs/source/maro_cli/dashboard.rst

 upload\_exp\_data() requires 4 parameters:

--  fields ({Dict}): dictionary of ep data, key is ep data name, value is ep data value.
+-  fields ({Dict}): dictionary of experiment data, key is experiment data name, value is experiment data value.

    i.e.:{"port1":1024, "port2":2048}

--  ep (int): current ep of the data, used to identify data of different ep in the database.
+-  ep (int): current ep of the experiment data, used to identify data of different ep in the database.

--  tick (int): current tick of the data, used to identify data of different ep in the database.
+-  tick (int): current tick of the experiment data, used to identify data of different ep in the database.
 Set None if it is not needed.

 -  measurement (str): specify the measurement in which the data will be stored in.